pansapiens/seguid-engine/README.md

-# SEGUID Engine
+# seguid-engine

-A SEGUID to sequence id mapping database for Google App Engine.
+A SEGUID to biological sequence id mapping database for Google App Engine.

-What is a SEGUID ?
-Look here => http://bioinformatics.anl.gov/seguid/
+A SEGUID is a Base64 encoded hash of a sequence (for more info, see http://bioinformatics.anl.gov/seguid/).
+Seguid-engine helps map SEGUIDs to all the other identifiers associated with a biological sequence.

+This is still an experiment.
+It could be that a secondary function of seguid-engine is to make money for Google through App Engine quota charges.
+In other words, it is quite likely that this is going to prove to be a stupidly expensive datastore when used for any real-world application of SEGUID<->ID mapping.

 ## Examples: